xiento-sys/Xiento-s-Heavy-Serenade-Theme/README.md

 ## Final Remarks

 ### Change of Plans
 Originally, I planned to make this a 5-in-1 theme pack matching different NMIXX eras.
 Unfortunately, both the Sky Blue and Retro Gold firmware files have questionable naming errors when extracted via FlameOcean and OceanFlame, so I decided to drop that idea.
 Additionally, some of their firmware files are mixed up with each other.
+While the Cherry Blossom is very much useable, I decided to drop that plan as I don't have the ability to bring my idea to reality.
+I may revisit the idea of adding a third theme to this pack in the future but that seems unlikely.

 While building a theme for Retro Gold might still be technically possible since it does have a complete set of 310 bitmap files, it's highly uncertain whether or not those are even the correct 310 files due to the mix-up.
 As for Sky Blue, it is out of my interest to make a custom theme because it is missing a bitmap/frame for the DAC mode animation, which ruins continuity whenever you use it as a USB DAC.
 Either it only uses 4 frames for the USB DAC Animation or both FlameOcean and OceanFlame can't read it.